OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/survey-Sage.md

 The meaning of the relevant categories / axioms (e.g. ring, associativity) is relatively well known by the users and developpers.

-### Two key points that conditioned the design

-- Using an existing language and its object oriented features for modelling and method selection

-- There are only a handfull of fundamental concepts: (operations, axioms): Magmas, associativity, ...

-  All the richness comes from the combinations of them

 --
 ### What would you gain if it was made explicit/machine actionable?